linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Background Readings/Return on Invested Capital- Morgan Stanley.md

 The total amortization for 2022 is \(13.9 billion, the sum of amortization of investments in S&M in 2020 and 2021.

-The adjusted increase in NOPAT and invested capital from that SG&A item in 2022 is  \$1.4 billion, the difference between the allocated intangible investment for S&M of\$ 15.3 billion and the amortization of \$13.9 billion.
+The adjusted increase in NOPAT and invested capital from that SG&A item in 2022 is \$1.4 billion, the difference between the allocated intangible investment for S&M of \$15.3 billion and the amortization of \$13.9 billion.
 You repeat the same calculation for R&D and G&A to come up with the complete schedule and the aggregate adjustment.
 The aggregate amortization was \$31 billion in fiscal 2022.

 We now have the two pieces we need to do this calculation for fiscal 2022.
 Intangible investment was  \$41 billion and amortization was\$ 31 billion, for a net adjustment of \$10 billion.
 Exhibit 13 shows that NOPAT goes from $70 to $80 billion, a 14 percent increase.